WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 to populate the imports with additional `DescriptorOptions` before core instantiation and to populate the prototypes using exported functions after core instantiation.

+The custom section essentially describes (and is polyfillable by) wrapper modules updating the imports object before core Wasm instantiation and updating the exports object after instantiation.

 ### Custom Section

 ```